bhavikthakur/qr-code-challenge/README.md

 ## 🎨 Design Inspiration
  This design is part of a Frontend Mentor challenge.
-You can try it yourself at Frontend Mentor.
+You can try it yourself at https://www.frontendmentor.io/